How Two-Layer Neural Networks Learn, One (Giant) Step at a Time: Acknowledgements

 \section{Acknowledgements}

 We thank Denny Wu, Theodor Misiakiewicz, Loucas Pillaud-Vivien, Joan Bruna \& Lenka Zdeborov\'a for insightful discussions.
 We also acknowledge funding from the Swiss National Science Foundation grant SNFS OperaGOST, $200021\_200390$ and the \textit{Choose France - CNRS AI Rising Talents} program.
+This work was completed while Ludovic Stephan was a postdoc in the IdePHICS laboratory at EPFL.